Same Mentality, Sharp Metality

 1897-05-12 — 1898-01-01, he was elected as Chairman of the Shanghai Municipal Council after the “wheelbarrow riots”.

-1890, Qing 16th year of the Guangxu era, after the reclamation of the Bun to build roads, Burkill Road was named after him for his chairmanship around the 23rd year of the Guangxu era.
+1897, Qing 23rd year of the Guangxu era, Burkill Road was named after him for his chairmanship of the Shanghai Municipal Council.

-One century ago in racing history, two famous Shanghai riders of that decade were Mr A W Burkill and, later, his brother ‘Chuck’ were sons of Albert Robson Burkill.
+One century ago in racing history, two famous Shanghai riders of that decade, Mr ‘Bertie‘ A W Burkill and, later, his brother ‘Chuck’, were sons of Albert Robson Burkill.

 According to the《Taiwan Institute of Modern History, Academia Sinica》〈Shanghai Area People record〉Burkill was translated to another Chinese name.